azzlack/Sentinel.OAuth/README.md

         The `timestamp` should be in Unix format
-        The `request_url` must match the actual request url
+        The `request_url` must match the actual request url The `nonce` must be unique in a timeframe of 5 minutes to prevent replay attacks
 2. Create a signature for the data string using the private key
 3. Create a digest by adding the signature to the data string